 Leadership Lessons can come from unlikely places.

 My neighborhood was the unlikely place I learned 10 valuable leadership lessons applying not only to business but life.
-Things aren’t going like I would like in my neighborhood.
+Things aren’t going as I would like in my neighborhood.
 It’s a great location, with great people but it’s getting a little run down.
 It’s not as safe as it used to be.
-Like many other people who have volunteered their time for a cause like serving on an HOA Board there’s a reason, and it’s not usually because everything in your neighborhood is perfect.
+Like many other people who have volunteered their time for a cause like serving on an HOA Board, there’s a reason, and it’s not usually because everything in your neighborhood is perfect.

 I am currently running for the HOA Board in my neighborhood.
 Do I want to?
 Honestly, no. Do I have to?
 Yes.
 And it’s because I learned a long time ago from one of the first bosses I ever had in the corporate world, that, “You can only bitch about something to the extent that you are willing to do something about it.”

-Here are 10 Leadership Lessons Learned in my Neighborhood:
+10 Leadership Lessons from my Neighborhood: